microsoft/coyote/docs/_learn/programming-models/async/overview.md

 ## What happens under the covers

-The C# compiler transforms an `async` method into a state-machine (literally called IAsyncStateMachine) which keeps track of things like yielding execution when an `await` is reached and resuming execution when a background job has finished.
+The C# compiler transforms an `async` method into a state machine (literally called IAsyncStateMachine) which keeps track of things like yielding execution when an `await` is reached and resuming execution when a background job has finished.